Bridget Fonda

+Fonda is the daughter of Peter Fonda, niece of Jane Fonda, and granddaughter of Henry Fonda.
+She is married to composer Danny Elfman, with whom she has a son.

 Early life

 Fonda was born on January 27, 1964, in Los Angeles, California, to a family of actors, including her grandfather Henry Fonda, father Peter Fonda, and her aunt Jane Fonda.
 Her mother, Susan Jane Brewer, is an artist.
 Fonda is named after actress Margaret Sullavan's daughter Bridget Hayward.
 Her maternal grandmother, Mary Sweet, married businessman Noah Dietrich.

-Fonda's parents divorced, and her father Peter later married Portia Rebecca Crockett (former wife of author Thomas McGuane).
+Fonda's parents divorced in 1974, and the next year, her father Peter married Portia Rebecca Crockett (former wife of author Thomas McGuane).
 Crockett raised Fonda, her brother Justin, and older stepbrother Thomas McGuane Jr. in the Coldwater Canyon section of Los Angeles, as well as in Paradise Valley, south of Livingston, Montana.

 Career

-Fonda became involved with the theatre when she was cast in a school production of Harvey.
+Fonda became involved with the theater when she was cast in a school production of Harvey.
 She studied method acting at the Lee Strasberg Theatre Institute as part of New York University's Tisch School of the Arts acting program and graduated from NYU in 1986.

 She made her movie debut at age five (filmed at age four) in Easy Rider (1969) as a child in the hippie commune that Peter Fonda and Dennis Hopper visit on their trek across the United States.

 Her second (non-speaking) part was in the 1982 comedy Partners.
-In 1988, she got her first substantial film role in Scandal, and appeared in You Can't Hurry Love and Shag.
+In 1988, she got her first substantial film role in Scandal, and appeared in You Can't Hurry Love and Shag (both 1988).

 Her breakthrough role was as a journalist in The Godfather Part III, released in late 1990.
-After gaining additional work experience in a few theater productions, she was cast in the lead in Barbet Schroeder's Single White Female, followed by a role in Cameron Crowe's ensemble comedy Singles (both 1992).
+After gaining additional work experience in a few theater productions, she appeared in the comedy Doc Hollywood (1991), and was cast as the lead in Barbet Schroeder's Single White Female, followed by a role in Cameron Crowe's ensemble comedy Singles (both 1992).